Digital transformations aren’t just leaving people behind. In some cases, they’re making life harder.

 Example 1

 During lockdowns, there have been multiple instances of residents home-schooling children using just a mobile phone.
-Often, the connections are poor and the lack of a broadband option means clients have to use their mobile data.
+Often, internet connection is poor and the lack of a broadband option means clients have to use their mobile data.
+Downloading teaching materials greatly increases their mobile phone bills.

 One client was using this method to try and home-school her three children.
 She was on Universal Credit, with rent and council tax deductions and had considerable debt.
 She could only get mobile signal from a window sill on the top floor of her home.